amazon-archives/aws-reinvent-2019-mobile-workshops/instructions/content/30_add_authentication/20_client_code.md

 What did we add ?

 - we moved `userData` object to the `ApplicationDelegate` to be able to access it from anywhere in the app.

 - we added an `AWSMobileClient.addUserStateListener` to listen for changes in authentication status.
 That code updates the `isSignedIn` flag inside the `userData` object.
 SwiftUI will automatically trigger a user interface refresh when the state of this object changes.
 You can learn more about SwiftUI binding in [the SwiftUI documentation](https://developer.apple.com/documentation/swiftui/state_and_data_flow).

 - we addedd an `authenticateWithDropinUI()` method to trigger the UI flow using Amplify's [drop in component](https://aws-amplify.github.io/docs/ios/authentication).

-- we added an `authenticateWithHostedUI()` method to trigger the UI flow using Cognito's [hosted web user interface](https://aws.amazon.com/premiumsupport/knowledge-center/cognito-hosted-web-ui/).
+- we added an `authenticateWithHostedUI()` method to trigger the UI flow using Cognito's [hosted web user interface](https://aws.amazon.com/premiumsupport/knowledge-center/cognito-hosted-web-ui/). (not used during this workshop)

 - we added a `signOut()` method to sign the user out.

 Before proceeding to the next steps, **build** (&#8984;B) the project to ensure there is no compilation error.